 2. Keeping Communication Frequent and Consistent

 Improving any one part of a safety program in a workplace takes time.
 A key to having a successful safety communication program is making sure that these efforts are frequent and consistent.
-You cannot hang up one safety poster, send one safety newsletter, or have one safety meeting and call it a day.
+You cannot hang up one safety poster, share one safety tip, send one safety newsletter, or have one safety meeting and call it a day.

 It is essential to use a variety of communication methods to set expectations, teach employees, and reinforce your safety messages over time.